hyosung11/Launch-School/Courses/journal.md

 10:37 Ready to move on to JS130, so I copied the course outline into my notes.

 11:58 I passed the written assessment and am now getting ready for the interview.

+16:06 Manny just Slack messaged me, so we can study together.

+17:08 Finished study session with Manny and he gave me some practice.
+I need to have examples ready for the different topics.